keploy/community-blog/clxcl4way000308mpess370he.md

 ---

-JSON or JavaScript Object Notation is a popular data interchange format used by developers to store and exchange data.
+JSON (**JavaScript Object**) Notation is a popular data interchange format used by developers to store and exchange data.
 It's lightweight, easy to read, and easy to parse, making it ideal for various applications.
-However, one of the notable limitations of JSON is that it doesn't support comments natively.
+However, a key limitation is that **JSON does not support comments** natively.
 This can be a problem when you want to include explanations, notes, or any sort of annotation within your JSON files.

+> ⚠️ JSON does not officially support comments (per RFC 8259).
+The methods below are workarounds you can use depending on your use case.

 In this article, we'll explore some practical workarounds to add comments to a JSON file without breaking its structure or causing issues during parsing.